 The specific work of the charity will influence the range and topics of the policies that will be useful to have.
 The Charity Commission now collects information on what policies charities have in place when they complete an [annual return](#) - this information is then made public on the charity's registration page on the Commission website.
-Not all charities will need every single policy listed here, but it is helpful for the board to work through this list so that trustees can demonstrate they have thought about what should be in place.
-The policies that the Commission asks about in the annual return include:
+Although for small and micro charities it won't be the case that all will be needed, it is helpful to look at the list so that trustees can demonstrate they have thought about what should be in place.
+The policies they ask about include:

 - Internal financial controls

 - Trustee expenses

 - Trustee Conflicts of Interest

 - Serious incident reporting

 - Internal risk management

 - Safeguarding (including health and safety, first aid, digital safety, and whistleblowing)

 - Reserves

 - Complaints

 - Investment

 - Campaigns and political activity

 - Bullying and harassment

 - Social media and engaging external speakers at charity events

 - Data protection and privacy policy